GODCREATOR333/Newsly/README.md

 # Newsly

+*This project is still in heavy development, i am adding new features and new models*

 **Newsly** is an advanced, self-hosted artificial intelligence platform designed to address the proliferation of misinformation and enhance journalistic accountability.
 It employs a **Retrieval-Augmented Generation (RAG) pipeline** to systematically extract, cross-verify, and process news articles utilizing **SearxNG** (a self-hosted metasearch engine) and cloud-based APIs (**Google Cloud/Gemini**).

 The system integrates **multi-agent orchestration via Autogen AG2** alongside **Qdrant Vector Database**, ensuring robust, transparent, and highly accurate news analysis and content generation.